 - Roll the second pie dough disc on a lightly floured surface to 10 inches in diameter.
-If using my recommended lattice cutter then following manufacturer’s instructions, place the dough disc over the cutter.
+If using my recommended lattice cutter, then following the manufacturer’s instructions, place the dough disc over the cutter.
 Use your rolling pin to press the dough firmly onto the cutter.
 Place cutter and dough into the freezer for 20 minutes.
-Once very cold, gently separate the lattice cutter into to.
+Once very cold, gently separate the lattice cutter into two.
 (Please refer to my images above)

 - If you do not have a lattice cutter then prepare the pasty top as you normally would.

 - Beat together egg and 1 tablespoon milk for the egg wash.
-Gently brush the lattice and pie edges and then sprinkle with course sugar.
-Bake for 20 minutes before reducing the oven temperature to 190C / 375F and continue to bake until the crust is golden brown and cherry filling bubbling, about 40-50 minutes.
-If the edges of the pie become too golden then tent with foil after 20 minutes.
+Gently brush the lattice and pie edges and then sprinkle with coarse sugar.
+Bake for 20 minutes before reducing the oven temperature to 190C / 375F and continue to bake until the crust is golden brown and the cherry filling is bubbling, about 40-50 minutes.
+Suppose the pie's edges become too golden, then tent with foil after 20 minutes.
 Remove from the oven and sprinkle with toasted flaked almonds.

-- If you’d like pie to hold its shape once cut, then allow pie to cool completely and refrigerate.
-In my opinion it’s best served warm with a dollop of ice-cream.
+- If you’d like a pie to hold its shape once cut, then allow pie to cool completely and refrigerate.
+In my opinion, it’s best served warm with a dollop of ice-cream.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.